SAP-samples/teched2023-AD180v/exercises/2_Build_Apps/2_build-apps-workflow-trigger/build-apps-workflow-trigger.md

 - You set up SAP Build App and entered the lobby.
 - You set up SAP Process Automation, and created the process as described in the exercise section before.
 - You know the `definitionId` for the process you created.
-- You have set up the destination to SAP Build Process Automation, as described here <link to create instance>
+- You have set up the destination to SAP Build Process Automation, as described in the exercise before.

 ## You will learn
 - How to create a simple UI
 - How to create a form